darxtR/byzanz-gui/README.md

 ## Installing

-Run with `bash ./byzanz-gui` or make the file executable and install it to a folder in your PATH, like `$HOME/.local/bin` or `/usr/local/bin` and run it from command line.
+Make the file executable and install it to a folder in your PATH, like `$HOME/.local/bin` or `/usr/local/bin` to run it anywhere from your command line anywhere, or simply run the file directly using `bash byzanz-gui`.

 ## Running